Neuroleptique/Random-rock-paper-scissors/README.md

 # Random-rock-paper-scissor
-A random rock paper scissor generator
+A random rock paper scissor generator for people like me, who suck at playing ROCK PAPER SCISSOR...